r-gregmisc/gtools/cran-comments.md

 # cran-comments.md

-This submission was generated using the devtools and revdepcheck packages, and was built and checked via Rhub and winbuilder.
+This submission was generated using the `devtools` and `revdepcheck` packages, and was built and checked via `Rhub` and `winbuilder`.

-It passes R CMD check on linux-release, linux-devel, and Windows-release.
-(Windows-devel currently fails due to the lack of BioConductor support for R 4.2.)
+It passes `R CMD check` on rhub:linux-release, rhub:linux-devel, rhub:Windows-release, and win-builder:Windows-devel.   (rhub:Windows-devel currently fails prior to building `gtools` due to the lack of BioConductor support for R 4.2.)

 `devtools::check` shows one *expected* NOTE: